You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - iPod, often there are speakers at the hut.

-- Cash (Canadian or US) to purchase souvenir items.
-It is customary to tip your ski guide 10-15% of trip cost.
+- Cash (Canadian or US) to purchase souvenir items and tip.
+It is customary to tip your ski guide 10-20% of trip cost.
+The lead guide will split the tip among the chef, custodian, and 2nd guide.

 - Books, backgammon, cribbage, cards, games – usually the hut has these things already!